mrakgr/Trading-Journal/journal_2025.md

 Sure, it was my two teammates who put me on tilt which culminated in my firing, but to say that I failed to control my emotions doesn't go to the meat of the matter.
 I simply made a mistaken assumption from the start that I stubbornly refused to correct in the face of all evidence.

-From the very first PR in the early months at the company where C(urtis) rewrote part of my F# codebase in shitty Python, ignoring my advice to use types as well as other requirements I explicitly told him he should do, and I ripped his work in the review, and he started withdrawing as a result, I thought that with criticism and guidance, he could grow into a software dev that I could work with.
-When he started withdrawing, both me and L(ogris) treated him with velvet gloves and excused his unfriendly behavior.
+From the very first PR in the early months at the company where Curtis rewrote part of my F# codebase in shitty Python, ignoring my advice to use types as well as other requirements I explicitly told him he should do, and I ripped his work in the review, and he started withdrawing as a result, I thought that with criticism and guidance, he could grow into a software dev that I could work with.
+When he started withdrawing, both me and Logris treated him with velvet gloves and excused his unfriendly behavior.
 I was doing all my work very publically in the `team-dev` channel on Discord, making 100s of posts a day, literal walls of text like in this journal, while he had always set his status on invisible and there were many days where didn't bother to even login to say hi.
 This culminate in us doing the ICF project independently in two separate repos.
 I had my own work done publically in a repo owned by Ceti, but C was doing his work in his own private repos that me and L weren't even aware existed.

 When this came out, we made a deal that he would learn some F#, and the very next week (the one where I got fired), he snubbed me and broke his deal.